BlakeAvery/Bois/README.md

 **What does this do?**

 The program should generate a list of flights.
-You can then do 3
+You can then do 4
-things: Search for a flight, book a number of seats on a flight, or print out the list of flights.
+things: Search for a flight, book a number of seats on a flight, print out the list of flights, or add a new flight to the list.

 **What needs to be fixed?**